Thursday, February 1, 2024

 Ottawa, KS

-photographer Barker and Harden
+photographer W E Barker and A W Harden

 Ottawa, KS